LWEAXO/lweaxodb/README.md

 </div>

 # What's new in 0.0.6?
-- The web panel has been removed.
+- The web panel has been removed. (!)
 - NPM bugs have been fixed (2x).
 - Bugs and issues related to Mongoose and NPM have been fixed.

 ---

-## Bir Sorunuz Olursa Veya Beni Desteklemek İçin [Discord](https://discord.gg/X7F9swzFR6) Sunucuma Katılın.

 Examples